perlindgren/bevy-bullet-hell/README.md

   - The goal is to as fast as possible eliminate all enemies (without dying/taking damage etc. for additional bonuses).
   - Spawn rate and enemy difficulty scales with level.
   - Enemies (might) drop lives, health pills, ammo, weapons, time reduction, etc.
-  - You can hold only two weapons and a shield, picking up new weapons replace the currently held.
+  - You can hold only a limited set of weapons, picking up new gear replace the currently held if not empty handed.
   - Only held weapons are kept, so pick wisely before leaving arena.
   - Kept loot goes to persistent chest available between arenas.
   - Load-out can be chosen from chest.
   - When entering an arena you can choose difficulty among individually unlocked arena levels (no-pain, no-gain for a reason).

+- Weapon system:
+  - Aim with right stick, distance shown indicate target on throw or radious for EMG like weapons.
+  - L1 fire left hand weapon, hold for charge
+  - L2 select left weapon,
+  - R1 fire right hand weapon, hold for charge
+  - R2 select right weapon

+  You have a limited set of slots, starting from a single slot when when born, upgrading over time by opening chests.

+- Weapons:
+  - Melee style, short range, lots of damage at high risc of colliding.
+You may charge an attack either aimed or round house by right stick.
+  - Thrown, bombs or EMG like (radius based), position/radius selected by right stick.
+  - Shoot, lazer/gun/arrow like.
+Direction set by aim point.
+Range determined by weapon type/charging.

 - Speed running:
-  - As mentioned each arena has timing goals for each arena per level.
+  As mentioned each arena has timing goals for each arena per level.
 Additionally, there will be an on-line ranking system to match your score against fellow players worldwide.

+- Roguelite challenge:
-- Roguelite challenge, start from Arena 1, Level 1, and try to reach as far as possible in one run.
+   Start from Arena 1, Level 1, and try to reach as far as possible in one run.
 Challenges comes in different flavours, ranging from exploratory (starting with 3 lives and a bag of healing pills) to ultimate instant kill (take any damage and you have to start all over again).

 So far: